 We always want to be prepared for all things in our classroom, but one thing that is sometimes challenging but essential is being prepared for State Testing.
-Today, I am hopeful that I can provide a few test prep strategies and ideas to inspire you.
+Today, I am hopeful that I can provide a few test prep strategies for elementary students and ideas to inspire you.
 If your students are getting ready to take the state tests, you may be wondering what you can do to help them prepare.
 Luckily, there are a number of things you can do.
 Test prep is important for students of all ages and learning levels.

 There is more that goes into test prep than just the material itself.
 For example, many students get nervous about tests or have a difficult time concentrating.
 Over the past 15 years, I have been in testing grade levels.
 It is sometimes a headache but I try to stay positive.
 I do know that bombarding students with practice tests is NOT fun for the teacher or the students.
 Therefore, as a teacher we want to focus on growing our students but not overwhelming them.

 Here are some test prep strategies for your students: